ibm-cloud-docs/hs-crypto/prepare-management-utilities.md

 ## Step 2: Install the smart card reader driver
 {: #install-smart-card-reader-driver}

 You need to install the Identiv SPR332 V2 smart card reader driver on your local workstation.
-Currently, only the Linux&reg; operating system is supported.
+Currently, only Red Hat Enterprise Linux&reg; 8.0.0 is supported.

 <!--
 Currently, you can choose to install it on the Microsoft Windows&reg; 10 or the Linux&reg; operating system.